These smart blue bathroom ideas will help you introduce this popular, serene color into your bathing space.

 Color is great for zoning areas.
 This hexagonal bathroom tile idea has been used to create impact.

-The tiles are placed on the storage side of the bathroom, whereas the shower-wet room side is neutral in a soft gray.
+In this blue and gray bathroom idea the tiles are placed on the storage side of the bathroom, whereas the shower-wet room side is neutral in a soft gray.
 The blue tiles are the predominant feature, which makes it easy to accessorize with.
 The block color blue towels add a darker shade to the scheme.

 Using blue in this way ensures the bathroom doesn’t feel too ‘blue’ but still has more of that color than any other.